doitintl/help/gitbook/cmp/flexsave/aws.md

 Flexsave can still work with your account and will provide savings _in addition to_ the discounts from your pricing plan.

-#### Why don't I see any savings?
+#### How soon after enabling Flexsave should I expect to see the savings?

+Customers on a dedicated billing account should expect to see savings within 72 hours.

-If you enabled Flexsave today, you might have to wait until the first week of next month before you start to see any savings.
-This delay is because AWS releases monthly billing data retroactively, and we need the most recent billing data to analyze your resource utilization and apply savings.
+Customers on a shared billing account should expect to see savings in the first week of the subsequent month.
+Your savings are delayed because we need to wait for AWS to release your billing data at the end of the month.
+We need your most recent billing data to analyze resource utilization and determine the optimal savings strategy.

 ### Contact us